lebrice/Sequoia/sequoia/methods/README.md

 	Versatile Baseline method which targets all settings.

-	Uses pytorch-lightning's Trainer for training and LightningModule as model.
+	Uses pytorch-lightning's Trainer for training and a LightningModule as a model.

 	Uses a [BaselineModel](methods/models/baseline_model/baseline_model.py), which
 	can be used for: